Myrrh (Mo Yao)

 Botanical Name: Commiphora myrrh (aka C. molmol)

 Myrrh has a long history as a perfume and incense with strong medicinal healing powers.
 It is known to invigorate blood, prevent gum disease and alleviate pain.
 As a sacred incense it is known to cleanse and uplift the spirit, opening the mind and heart to all things transcendental and divine.

-Below is an overview of myrrh, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
+Below is an overview of myrrh, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of myrrh.

 Also Known As: Oleoresin